Just as sure as refined sugar makes you fat, welfare destroys families, and both of these hit our society in a big way in the mid-twentieth century.

-Public Servant: We can provide you a loan in the form of bus tickets.
+Public Servant: We can provide you with a loan in the form of bus tickets.

 Isabella: Bus tickets?

-Public Servant: Yes ma’am.
-We will provide bus tickets for you and your kids, but you will have to pay us back over the next year.
+Public Servant: Yes, ma’am.
+We will provide bus tickets for you and your kids, but you must pay us back over the next year.

 Isabella: I got to pay you back?
 Ay Dios Mio!
 You guys are loco!